 Learning Labs are an opportunity for people throughout the William & Mary community to acquire a new skill or create a new product.
 Whether you’re interested in video editing or podcasting or learning how to collaborate with your students and colleagues, Learning Labs offer in-depth lessons taught by experts.

 Teaching & Learning Talks (TLTs) are structured as a three-part series designed to explore new teaching & learning methods and practices.
 Intended to appeal to a broad audience at W&M, the three sessions are bound by a unifying framework.
 The goal of each session is to explore and expand our teaching and learning practices.
 TLTs serve as a gateway for “deeper dives” into these practices as needed and showcase W&M’s faculty work.

 Teaching & Learning Symposium

-The Teaching & Learning Symposium celebrates learning across the university and promotes new ideas and connections with colleagues.
+The Teaching & Learning Symposium celebrates learning across the university and promotes new ideas and connections.
 This campus-wide event will highlight sessions, discussions, and presentations about unique or effective teaching techniques, concepts, and approaches.

 Digital Humanities Symposium

 The Digital Humanities Symposium brings together faculty and co-educators from across William & Mary to share research and course development practices in a variety of venues, from lectures to round table discussions to poster presentations to in-depth workshops.